Darshanjain957/Vinebot_noetic_packages/README.md

 the ROS page of RTAB-MAP can be found from https://github.com/introlab/rtabmap_ros .

-RTAB-MAP can be installed using vaious methods the simplest method to install RTAB map is through ROS binaries.
+RTAB-MAP can be installed using vaious methods, but the simplest method to install RTAB map is through ROS binaries.

 i.e. $  sudo apt install ros-$ROS_DISTRO-rtabmap*